jgarces02/GEO-data-download/README.md

 This code was originally written for use in the analysis shown in [Tripathi *et al*.](https://www.frontiersin.org/articles/10.3389/fonc.2018.00244/full) and later adapted for the calculation of the EMT scoring metric.

-When using this code for purposes other than calculation of the EMT scoring metric, please cite:
+When using this code , please cite:

 Tripathi S, Jolly MK, Woodward WA, Levine H, and Deem MW (2018) Analysis of Hierarchical Organization in Gene Expression Networks Reveals Underlying Principles of Collective Tumor Cell Dissemination and Metastatic Aggressiveness of Inflammatory Breast Cancer.
 Front.
 Oncol.
 8:244. doi: 10.3389/fonc.2018.00244.